Fountain pen: European reservoir models

 The fountain pen was available in Europe in the 17th century and is shown by contemporary references.
 In Deliciæ Physico-Mathematicæ (a 1636 magazine), German inventor Daniel Schwenter described a pen made from two quills.
 One quill served as a reservoir for ink inside the other quill.
 The ink was sealed inside the quill with cork.
 Ink was squeezed through a small hole to the writing point.
-In 1663 Samuel Pepys referred to a metal pen "to carry ink".
+In 1663, the diarist Samuel Pepys wrote to have been given a silver pen "to carry inke in".
 Noted Maryland historian Hester Dorsey Richardson (1862–1933) documented a reference to "three silver fountain pens, worth 15 shillings" in England during the reign of Charles II, c.
 1649–1685.
 By the early 18th century such pens were already commonly known as "fountain pens".
 Hester Dorsey Richardson also found a 1734 notation made by Robert Morris the elder in the ledger of the expenses of Robert Morris the younger, who was at the time in Philadelphia, for "one fountain pen".
 Perhaps the best-known reference, however, is that of Nicholas Bion (1652–1733), whose illustrated description of a "plume sans fin" was published in 1709 in his treatise published in English in 1723 as "The Construction and Principal Uses of Mathematical Instruments".
 The earliest datable pen of the form described by Bion is inscribed 1702, while other examples bear French hallmarks as late as the early 19th century.